Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Fake Clues: 1/5
 **Poor - Needs significant revision**

-These clues fail to point to any of the *incorrect answer choices* (Pepperoni Pizza, Chicken Alfredo Pasta).
-Instead, they describe entirely different categories (dessert, breakfast) not present in the choices.
-This makes them ineffective for misdirection within the context of the given options, as they are too easily dismissed as irrelevant to the game's choices.
+The fake clues completely fail their criteria.
+They are supposed to strongly point to one of the *incorrect answer choices* ('Pepperoni Pizza' or 'Chicken Alfredo Pasta').
+Instead, both clues describe entirely different categories: a 'rich, decadent dessert' and a 'traditional breakfast dish.'
+Neither of these points to any of the actual wrong choices, thus providing no effective misdirection within the game's options.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices